xzhai1/latte/README.md

 CMU 15-418/618 Final Project: Implementing Fully Convolutional Network using Halide and evaluate against Caffe version

 ## Dependencies on Local Machine
-The following steps are necessary for a brand new machine; some might be unnecessary for you.
-If You are building on CMU SCS's Lateday node, go straight to the next section.
+The following steps are necessary for a brand new machine(tested on Ubuntu); some might be unnecessary for you.
+If you are building on CMU SCS's Lateday node, go straight to the Build section.

 ### Utilities
 Make sure you have the build tool chain: